 - Rust colored water

 - Water collecting around the base of your water heater tank

 If you notice any of these problems with your water heater in Amarillo, call us immediately for fast, professional service.
 Our plumbers are friendly and efficient, and we are committed to always leaving your home better than we found it.

 What Factors Into Water Heater Repair Cost?

 Numerous factors play a major role in exactly how much a repair job on your home’s water heater will cost.
 For instance, the size of the system will probably be the biggest factor.
 The size of your home will actually mean you have a bigger system, so you can take that into consideration when trying to figure out the repair cost before receiving an estimate.
 Second, the exact type of repair will play a part.
-If the job is small and only requires a single repair technician for one hour in order to complete, the job certainly won’t break the bank.
-However, if the repair job requires more than one technician and takes a few hours to complete, you may be looking at a higher cost.
+If the job is small and only requires a single repair technician to complete a simple task, the job certainly won’t break the bank.
+However, if the repair job requires multiple technicians or involves a more complicated procedure, you may be looking at a higher cost.

 Conventional VS Tankless Water Heaters

 A tankless water heater is capable of delivering near instantaneous hot water on demand.
 It is usually more efficient than a conventional style heater, but being more complex, purchase and installation price can be higher, especially compared to conventional heaters.